nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 It's not uncommon in software like this to have a dedicated set of models appropriate for database interactions, and then a separate set of models for use in the API, which keeps the API much more simple and stable.
 The database models are able to contain much more granular data, and can be refactored without impacting the API much more easily.
-This is what we'll do in Syringe.
+This is what we'll do in Antidote.

 To facilitate this, we'll develop a new `db` package, which will require two efforts: